UANATACA/ONESHOT-REPO/oneshot_gui.md

 		"details": 1464
 	}

-The request code will be used to identify this digital signature request in subsequent calls.
+The code shown above will be used to identify the created signature request in subsequent calls.

 </br>